saulogt/test-parse-server4/README.md

 ## Execution:
 - Clone this repo
 - $ npm i
+- Run `node ./tester.js` once to create the collections
 - Run the test with version 3.10.0
     - $ node ./tester.js
 - Save metrics